Days Until June 21st - Summer Solstice & International Day of Yoga

 🎊 Traditions & Celebrations

-Making flower crowns and celebrating nature's abundance
+Making flower crowns and celebrating nature's abundance with outdoor gatherings and meditation sessions

 📜 Historical Events on This Day